 PE - Thursday (Children will keep their PE kits in school and take them home every half term.)

-This half term our focus for PSHE is 'Being in my world'
+This half term our focus for PSHE is 'Celebrating differences'

 Press here to access the website - health for kids.